 For large orders specifically, adding prep instructions to each menu item is one of the most practical things you can do for your kitchen.
 Clear notes on packaging, portioning, and timing give your team a shared reference point and reduce the chance of miscommunication mid-service.
 The more information your kitchen has before a large order starts, the smoother execution becomes from the first prep step to final drop-off.

-Step 4: Get Catering Orders Online
+Step 4: Get catering orders online

 Standard catering orders should be fully self-serve.
-When the ordering experience is frictionless, more guests follow through.
+When the ordering experience is frictionless, more diners follow through.
 For larger or event-based requests, a custom inquiry form lets you collect event details upfront so nothing falls through the cracks.
 And when orders come in through a direct channel, you own the customer data: the full name, email, and order history that becomes the foundation of every repeat catering relationship you build.

+If you’re comparing restaurant catering software options, the ones worth using sync directly to your POS so catering orders show up alongside your regular tickets instead of living in a separate inbox.
 With ChowNow Catering, catering orders flow into the same dashboard as your regular takeout and sync to your POS through 20+ integrations.
 Your team manages everything from one place with zero double entry and no extra tablets.

 For restaurants offering delivery, Flex Delivery supports advance scheduling up to 30 days out, which is ideal for catering drop-offs that need to land at a precise time.